Ribeirão Preto: Tourism, culture and events

-Pinguim is not the only good beer house in Ribeirão Preto.
 The municipality has a hot climate, which makes people go out in the evening to chat and enjoy cold draft beers in bars.
 Therefore, the municipality is teeming with bars, from the simple "botequins" or "botecos" that one can find in almost every corner, to the most sophisticated pub style bars, which rival their counterparts in São Paulo and Rio de Janeiro.
 Ribeirão Preto has also many micro-breweries, many of them nationally known.

 Ribeirão Preto is considered one of the major centers of business tourism in the country, being chosen by the Ministry of Tourism as an inducer of regional tourism development, between 4 cities of São Paulo and 64 other locations throughout Brazil.
 Currently the city has 52 hotels in full operation, with 8600 beds (or jobs), beyond 30 motels with 2000 beds, beds totaling 10,600 rooms in the network of the city.

 There are still many convention centers and event spaces, such as: